PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Have you been in remission for three or more years?
-You can qualify for term life insurance with PolicyMe.
+You can qualify for one of the cheapest term life insurance on the market with PolicyMe.

 We offer some of the best term policy rates in Canada (up to 20% more affordable).

 The best life insurance companies for cancer patients are Canada Protection Plan, Assumption Life and CIBC Life Insurance.